albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

 -  Enter ``EGHJ`` in the ``ICAO Code`` search field on the top left (case does not matter).
 -  Right-click on the airport in the result table.
--  Choose :ref:`set-as-flight-plan-departure-search` |Set as Flight Plan Departure|.
-This will assign a default runway as a start position.
+-  Choose ``Set as Departure`` |Set as Flight Plan Departure|.
+This will assign the airport as a start position.

 |Assign Departure|